 “You humans are not the only ones that need nutrients and mineral resources from the land,” Galacti says, turning over a layer of soil and revealing several wriggling, squiggling earthworms.

 This is an excerpt from chapter 4.4-5 of Inventory of the Universe.

 A very instructive documentary about mineral resources and their impact on humanity.
 From Ages past and their mysticism to our modern usages as the underpinnings of our material world.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Mineral Resources, the Only Reason We Humans can Work with Earth
+Please use the Social Network links just below to share this information from The Explanation, Mineral Resources, the Only Reason We Humans can Work with Earth